dojo/framework/docs/en/outline/supplemental.md

 Dojo widgets can be represented either as render function factories or TypeScript classes, and are typically contained within a single TypeScript module.
 The module encapsulates most of what constitutes the widget, including its behavior and semantic representation within a [virtualized DOM](/learn/creating-widgets/rendering-widgets#working-with-the-vdom).

 Widgets provide an API to external consumers via a [properties](/learn/creating-widgets/configuring-widgets-through-properties) interface.
-This interface serves as both a list of state fields that can be injected into the widget from others that compose it, as well as any functions that can be called if the widget needs to notify other parts of the application when an event occurs, such as a change in state.
+This interface serves as both a list of state fields that can be injected into the widget when it is rendered, as well as any functions that can be called if the widget needs to notify other parts of the application when an event occurs, such as a change in state.

 ## CSS modules

 Presentational styling of widgets is handled via CSS, similar to styling of regular HTML elements.
-CSS modules are used to encapsulate the presentational concerns of a single widget and avoid clashing between other widgets that may use similar CSS class names.
+CSS modules are used to encapsulate the presentational concerns of a single widget and avoid clashing with other widgets that may use similar CSS class names.

-Widgets can import their CSS modules as per any other TypeScript import, allowing them to refer to their CSS class names via object properties which can be autocompleted within a developer’s IDE.
+Widgets can import their CSS modules like any other TypeScript import, allowing them to refer to their CSS class names via object properties which can be autocompleted within a developer’s IDE.
 These property names can be used to specify styling classes when declaring the widget’s semantic element structure.
 CSS class name mismatches between a widget and its styling can therefore be identified at build time.

 While a widget can entirely encapsulate its own styling via its corresponding CSS module, usually some flexibility is required.
 A widget may be used in different configurations across an application, each with their own unique presentational needs.
 Dojo supports the ability to override specific styles to meet these needs.